UMMS-Biocore/debrowser-docs/docs/_build/html/_sources/local/local.rst.txt

 Installation Guide
 ******************

-Running these simple commands will launch the DEBrowser within your local machine.

 Before you start; you will have to install R and/or RStudio.
 You can install DEBrowser from bioconductor or from the source code.
 Install the required dependencies by running the following commands in R or RStudio.
 Please check *Operating System Dependencies* section, in case your operating system requires packages to be installed.